 · The "Explanatory Memorandum" (SEE DOWNLOADS) to the above SI includes the following information:

-In line with these new government regulations, Burnley Borough Council will be introducing a 20% increase in planning fees from the 17th of January 2018.
-Planning applications submitted before 17 January and assessed as being valid by the Validation Officer will not be subject to the increase.
+In line with these new government regulations, Burnley Borough Council introduced a 20% increase in planning fees from the 17th of January 2018.

 They also include a fee to be charged for an application for permission in principle, of £402 per 0.1 of a hectare of the site area.
 Permission in principle is a new planning consent route designed to separate decision making on ‘in principle’ issues addressing land use, location, and amount of development from matters of technical detail, such as what the buildings will look like.

 The regulations also introduce a fee of £96 to be charged by a local planning authority for an application for their prior approval of certain matters before particular classes of permitted development can proceed."

 The above "particular classes" of the GPDO (i.e. for which a fee of £96 is introduced for an application for prior approval) are as follows:

 - Part 4 Class CA (i.e. the provision of a temporary "state-funded school" on "vacant commercial land").

 - Part 4 Class E (i.e. the temporary use of land or buildings for the purposes of "commercial film-making").

 - Part 7 Class C (i.e. the erection of a "collection facility" within the curtilage of a shop).